mmmmmon/KernelCjson/README.md

   I was removed anything about float operation in cjson.

-- Remove valueint and valuedouble of members in cJSON*
+- Remove valueint and valuedouble of members in cJSON*.

-  The valueulong(type is unsigned long long) replaced the above members
+  The valueulong(type is unsigned long long) replaced the above members.

 ### no enough security
 - Don't use this lib direct.